Never Risk More Than 2% Per Each Trade

 • A stop loss value or price point is applied.

-How Much to Risk Per Trade?
+How Much Should You Risk Per Trade?

 risk table